The Secret To Asking For A Cost Of Living Raise

 Lately, your paycheck has been evaporating faster than ever.
 You’re not spending extravagantly or splurging on luxury goods.
 In fact, you’re probably buying the exact same things you were this time last year.
-The problem is that record-setting inflation has pumped up prices on gasoline, staple foods, appliances, and a range of consumer goods.
+The problem is that record-setting inflation has pumped up prices on staple foods and a range of consumer goods.
 As costs rise, your salary stubbornly stays the same.
 And a steady paycheck in a time of steadily increasing prices is seeming like a raw deal.

 Of course, asking for a raise of any kind is easier said than done.
 Americans are conditioned to believe talking about money is impolite, which makes asking for more money positively excruciating.
 So how do you ease the pain of the ask?

-“People definitely feel awkward about it and this comes up a lot,” says areer coach Allison Task “You’re in a quite weak position and most importantly, you don’t want them to think you’re greedy or a bad employee.
+“People definitely feel awkward about it and this comes up a lot,” says career coach Allison Task “You’re in a quite weak position and most importantly, you don’t want them to think you’re greedy or a bad employee.
 You might fear how you will change in their eyes just by posing the question.”

 First, some bad news.
 Asking for a cost of living adjustment is a bad idea.
 They don’t work that way.
 Cost of living adjustments aren’t something individual employees ask for.
 Employers offer them automatically, as a matter of policy, for all employees, or they don’t offer them at all.
 They’re often the result of union negotiations and are more common for public employees.
 Declining union power and decreasing inflation have made COLAs rare outside of Social Security benefits.
 Some companies have reacted to the rise of remote work by offering location-based pay but that’s not going to mean a salary bump unless you moved from West Virginia to Brooklyn.